PulseAd Series A Plan · operating plan 2025–2030

 US — premium engine

-~19-month CAC payback. $74K CAC on a $70K logo — pricier reps (~$200K), longer enterprise cycle.
-This is exactly what the rate-card relationship premium funds.
+~19-month CAC payback. $74K CAC on a $70K logo — pricier reps (~$200K), longer enterprise cycle, funded by the rate-card relationship premium.
 Watch item: US CAC has no track record yet, so it's the assumption most likely to come in worse.

 Building the org